The ultimate list of the best cenotes in Tulum. Imagine yourself swimming in the breathtaking caves. Extra: Best hotels to visit the cenotes Tulum!

 In fact, it’s so different that it feels like it might as well be located on Mars.

 What’s so unique about this cenote?

-While it isn’t the only cave cenote in the area, but it IS probably the most impressive one apart from the much more touristed (and much more expensive) Rio Secreto complex near Playa del Carmen.
+While it isn’t the only cave cenote in the area, it IS probably the most impressive one apart from the much more touristed (and much more expensive) Rio Secreto complex near Playa del Carmen.

-As it is located 8 kilometers into the jungle off the main road, you’ll either need to rent a car, hire a driver, or take a tour in order to get to Caracol Cenote from Tulum.
+As it is located 8 kilometers into the jungle off the main road, you’ll either need to rent a car, hire a driver, or take a tour to get to Caracol Cenote from Tulum.

 But once there, it will have been worth the trouble: you can swim, snorkel, and even dive (with proper certification) through these enchanted waters.

 That’s ok – there are several parts of the cave complex that can be explored by foot too!

 For a leg up on accessing this cenote, book your stay at the nearby stylish Jashita luxury hotel, located far enough away from the bustle of Tulum that you’ll feel surrounded by nature while you’re being pampered!